-I’ve been Type 1 diabetic for 18 years, which has had its ups and downs.
-My control over the last 6 years has been good due to exercise and nutrition education, but it wasn’t always that way.
+I’ve been a person with type 1 diabetes for 18 years, which has had its ups and downs.
+My control over the last six years has been good due to exercise and nutrition education, but it wasn’t always that way.
 I was partying every weekend and it was ruining my mindset, my bank balance and most obviously my health.
 Drinking excessively was also getting me down.
 I wanted to make changes; I knew I needed to.

 I decided then to become a personal trainer, coaching people on nutrition, exercise and life.
 I got into this business to try and help other people with diabetes become healthier and help control their lives better, like I had learned how to.

-I stepped up my training: five weight training sessions a week, six hours of cardio a week and 3-4 abdominal sessions.
+I stepped up my training: five weight training sessions a week, six hours of cardio a week and three to four abdominal sessions.
 With the intense workouts and change in nutrition, my weight dropped and I could see myself getting physically fit.
 I felt better too.

 Even though I didn’t place in my show, it was an amazing experience.
 I loved showing that having diabetes doesn’t hold you back from anything.
 I also learned loads about myself and how to better control my diabetes.

-We are all different as Type 1 diabetics, but the most important thing is to have control of your diabetes with healthy eating habits and exercise.
+We are all different as people with type 1 diabetes, but the most important thing is to have control of your diabetes with healthy eating habits and exercise.
 I’m now 6 kg heavier than my stage weight and have a slightly higher body fat.
 I roughly track my calories and still train consistently, but I can also still have a beer when I want.
-My control with my diabetes is 90% on the ball due to my change in lifestyle.
+My control with my diabetes is 90 percent on the ball due to my change in lifestyle.
 Remember your health is your wealth.
 Diabetes doesn’t have to control you, your life is yours to live.

 Have training questions?
 Ask Ally.